Dawit-Sh/Bash-Games/README.md

-Collection of Games Coded in Bash Script which keeps you
+Collection of Games Coded in Bash Script which keeps you company when you are bored AF.